Arsenic Trioxide (Generic Name)

 About This Drug

 Arsenic trioxide is used to treat cancer.
-It is given intravenously (IV).
+It is given in the vein (IV).

 Possible Side Effects